 Honey is great as a natural sweetener in drinks, as an ingredient in food or a spread on crackers or warm toast.
 The sugar that honey contains is a combination of fructose and glucose.
 The amount of fructose compared to glucose varies depending on the type of honey and flower of origin.

 White (table) sugar is a sugar called ‘sucrose’ and contains 100g sugar per 100g.
 Honey contains less, around 78g sugar per 100g.
-This is less than the sugar content of white sugar and coconut sugar.
+This is also less than the sugar content of coconut sugar.

 Choosing honey is a lower-sugar sweetener option.